Next.js vs. React: A multi-factor comparison

 Users can design their own drawer inserts in the progressive web app and order it directly with Shopify, which has been integrated into the app through the Shopify API.

-Next.js in the wild
+Next.js in practice

 Headstart Diary